-At the end of Year 11, students are offered a two-centre trip to France, including a threeday canoe descent of the Ardèche Gorge and four days on the Mediterranean, windsurfing and sailing.
+At the end of Year 11, students are offered an exciting trip to France, including a two-day canoe descent of the Ardèche Gorge together with many land and water-based activities.
 Now in its fourth decade, this residential course is a challenging and highly enjoyable experience, which proves extremely popular with students year after year.